AMT-Project/project_1/README.md

 ### Password policy

-Passwords are hashed when stored in the DB, and need to be a minimum of 3 characters.
+Passwords are hashed when stored in the DB, and must be at least 6 characters long, include an uppercase, a lowercase letter and a number.

 # What doesn't function quite right
 To run integration tests, you need an instance of the website before running IT tests inside intelliJ.
 You can deploy this website by `cd`'ing in `\scripts` and run: